erbilcanartun/feigenbaum-constant/README.md

 For questions or suggestions, please contact <artun@mail.com>.

-***Note: This research is in progress.
+***Note**: This research is in progress.
 Methods, results, and documentation are being actively developed and may change significantly.*